Paul Bergmann

-Paul Bergmann is an American football tight end who played in the United States Football League and N.F.L.
+Paul George Bergmann (born March 30, 1961) is an American former professional football player who was a tight end in the United States Football League (USFL) and National Football League (NFL).

-Early years
+Early life

 Bergmann's football career began on the receiving end of John Elway's passes under legendary coach Jack Neumeier at Granada Hills Charter High School.
 Bergmann was a All-League, All-Valley, All-L.A.
 City receiver and linebacker.
 In the 1979 East vs. West Shrine All Star game Bergmann caught 9 passes and touchdowns from former teammate N.F.L.
 Hall of Fame John Elway and future UCLA Hall of Fame QB Tom Ramsey.
 Elway went on to Stanford, and Bergmann went to play at UCLA, on a full scholarship.

-College
+College career

 Bergmann lettered for the UCLA Bruins in 1982 and 1983.
 He was the recipient of the UCLA N.N.
 Sugarman Memorial Award for Best Leadership On Offense 1983, the UCLA George W. Dickerson Award for Outstanding Offensive Player in the 1983 USC game defeating the Trojans 27-17 for the PAC-10 Championship and a trip to the Rose Bowl.
 He was a 1st Team All-Pac-10 selection, UPI 1st Team All-West Coast, a 2nd Team AP and a UPI All-American selection.
 In those seasons, UCLA's record was 10-1-1, 7-4-1.
 Bergmann has 85 career receptions catching passes in 24 consecutive games, for 1076 receiving yards and 5 touchdowns.
 His season receptions and cumulative receptions were all-time UCLA records for a Tight-End.

 Bergmann was a starting member of UCLA's 1983 Rose Bowl, where he led all receivers with 6 receptions defeating the Michigan Wolverines and the 1984 Rose Bowl Championship, where he caught the first touchdown pass of the game and 4 receptions thrown by Rick Neuheisel.
 Quarterback Rick Neuheisel would be the Rose Bowl MVP in the defeat of the Illinois Fighting Illini 45-9.